Skip to main content

 Our Harry Potter

-This decision works because of two things: One, the film’s function as an innately visual medium, one that communicates primarily through images on a screen as opposed to words on a page.
-Two, the emotional attachment we have built toward this specific image.
-It’s the same reason why I had to snap a picture with my phone as soon as I got a good view of the castle at Universal.
-That the view of Hogwarts continues to inspire this reaction in audiences despite four different authors filming it at different angles testifies to the craftsmanship of the films themselves.
-This is why we let Hollywood put our favorite books onto the big screen.
+There are two reasons why this framing clicks: one, the film’s function as an innately visual medium, one that communicates primarily through images on a screen as opposed to words on a page; two, the emotional attachment we have built toward this specific image.
+This is the same reason why I had to snap a picture with my phone as soon as I got a good view of the castle at Universal.
+Four different authors filming it at four different angles, yet we all feel the same thing when castle comes into view.

-Because we're forgetting the other author of Harry Potter's story--the audience.
+Because we're forgetting the last author of Harry Potter's story--the audience.
 We're ultimately the ones who decide whether Harry Potter grows up.

 --The Professor